 3. Work from cafes/co-working space

 Instead of working from an isolated corner of your home, go out there and start working from cafes or from a co-working space.
 It helps tremendously.
 You can find other freelancers and make friends.
 It provides you with a lively environment.
 You do not miss spending time in the office or having amazing co-workers around.
 Being amongst the people will make you feel comfortable in general social situations.
+Read our blog to decide where to work from based on your requirements?

 4. Be a part of a team/club